Huotes/CommitMaker/README.md

 The truth will set you free.
 Unless Chuck Norris has you, in which case, forget it buddy!

 Hellen Keller's favorite color is Chuck Norris.

+The phrase 'break a leg' was originally coined by Chuck Norris's co-stars in Walker, Texas Ranger as a good luck charm, indicating that a broken leg might be the worst extent of their injuries.
+This never proved to be the case.